 Firearm Possession by a Convicted Felon

-right now to take advantage of a free, confidential consultation that will let our lawyer review your case and answer all of your legal questions.
+Call (305) 570-4802 right now to take advantage of a free, confidential consultation that will let our lawyers review your case and answer all of your legal questions.

-- Found in courts of Florida to have committed a delinquent act that would be a felony if committed by an adult and such person is under 24 years of age; or
+- Found in courts of Florida to have committed a delinquent act that would be a felony if committed by an adult and such person is under 24 years of age

-An important aspect of firearm or weapon possession by a felon cases is the type of alleged possession an individual is accused of.
-The specific form of possession not only impacts the alleged offender’s defenses, but it can also factor into sentencing if convicted.
+An important aspect of a firearm or weapon possession by a felon case is the type of alleged possession an individual is accused of.
+The specific form of possession not only impacts the alleged offender’s defenses, but it can also factor in sentencing if convicted.